Visiting Barcelona in September 2023

 La Diada: September 11, 2023. ‘mericans say September 11th, Catalans say National Day of Catalonia.
 La Diada commemorates a day in 1714 when Barcelona city fell to Spanish troops.
 The past few years, the significance of La Diada has intensified due to the ongoing political tension with Catalan independence.
 Expect to see mostly peaceful marches and lots of red-and-yellow Catalan flags.
 Shops and restaurants are closed.

 Festa Major de La Barceloneta (La Barceloneta Festival).
-TBD.
-Also called the Festa Major de Sant Miquel, this neighborhood festival is held in the seaside neighborhood of La Barceloneta.
+September 29, 2023.
+Also called the Festa Major de Sant Miquel, this Barcelona September festival is held in the seaside neighborhood of La Barceloneta.
 It has gegants, a parade of cannons (that shoot candy!), decorated streets, correfocs, and dancing of sardanas.

 Festa de La Mercè.
-Around September 24 (TBD).
+September 21-24, 2023.
 A citywide festival spanning a few days, this is the largest (and FREE!) festival in Barcelona.
 It honors the other patron saint of Barcelona, the Lady of Mercy.
 There are 600 activities spread throughout Plaça Sant Jaume, La Barceloneta, Plaça Catalunya, Passeig de Gracia, Park Ciutadella, and all the neighborhoods.
-It includes concerts (the BAM festival is included here), gegants, workshops, castellerscorrefocs, theater, kids’ activities, performances, and so much more!
+It includes concerts (the BAM festival is included here), castellers, correfocs, gegants, workshops, theater, kids’ activities, performances, and so much more!
 IMHO, it’s the best time to visit Barcelona because it’s not extremely hot, there are fewer tourists.
 And it all ends with fireworks!

 September 24, 2023: Dia de La Mercè.
 Shops and restaurants are closed.